macccorehenni/ten-stories/White Ball/The Dance.md

 His thoughts were interrupted by a knock on their room door.
 "Ammy?
 Chibi?
 You two ready?"

 It was their host, Charlieze, dressed in her regalia.
-Her hair was down, but braided into a braid similar to the teifling she and Moderin were celebrating today.
+Her hair was down, but braided into a braid similar to the teifling she and Moderin, her husband, were celebrating today.
 Her dark brown hair shone with a fire that Ammareth had not seen.
 "Well, I think—"

 Her husband, the King of the Fey Realms, came in.
 "Ammareth?
 Chibi?
 You two— oh, I take you were preparing them, Char?"